Transgender health care: Mental health

 Transgender individuals may experience distress and sadness as a result of their gender identity being inconsistent with their biological sex.
 This distress is referred to as gender dysphoria.
 Gender dysphoria is typically most upsetting for the individual prior to transitioning, and once the individual begins to transition into their desired gender, whether the transition be socially, medically, or both, the distress frequently lessens.

+Transgender individuals may be bullied as a result of the gender norm.
+Studies revolving around the effects of bullying have shown that bullying is associated with a declining mental health.
+Past experience predicted more depressive symptoms and a low self-worth.
+A study also revealed that those who came out to school peers or staff had a greater psychological well-being despite being bullied.
+The effects of bullying include higher risk for substance abuse, risky behaviors like drunk driving, and higher engagement in sexual risk behaviors.
+Being bullied also increases absenteeism and poor grades among LGTBQ individuals.
+Physical symptoms can also manifest as a result including abdominal pain, poor appetite, sleeping problems, increase in blood pressure, etc. These experiences as an adolescent can have negative consequence in adulthood as well.
+These consequence include depression, suicide attempts, lower life satisfaction, etc.

 Those who are transgender are significantly more likely to be diagnosed with anxiety disorders or depression than the general population.
 A number of studies suggest that the inflated rates of depression and anxiety in transgender individuals may partially be because of systematic discrimination or a lack of support.
 Evidence suggests that these increased rates begin to normalize when transgender individuals are accepted as their identified gender and when they live within a supportive household.